jprjr/docker-arch-php/README.md

 ## Usage

 This is really meant to be used for building new docker images with your PHP app.
-I'll write up a blog post on what I like to do.
+Here's a [blog post](https://jrjrtech.com/blog/2014/03/27/docker_fastcgi_pydio/) I wrote on using fastcgi and docker.

 It uses php-fpm as the entrypoint.